5 Games for a Springer Spaniel: Fun Activities for Active Dogs

 Teaching your dog tricks is a great way to keep your dog mentally stimulated and prevent them from getting bored.

-Just find ones that they can do easily, make it part of the game for them sometimes (rewarding with treats) while other times just giving praise or verbal stimulation will be enough reinforcement!
+Just find ones that they can do easily, and make it part of the game for them sometimes (rewarding with treats) while other times just giving praise or verbal stimulation will be enough reinforcement!

 If you have space in your yard, try teaching them how to balance on their hind legs and walk around in a circle.
 You could also teach more complicated tricks such as rolling over onto one’s side or jump through an open hoop placed right in front of them if there was room outside.